 The personal loans are still available, which will enable you to get an unsecured loan for up to $40,000 to use for your business.
-But the business loan programs will enable you to borrow much larger amounts.
+However, the business loan programs will enable you to borrow much larger amounts.

 Lending Club does not require business plans or projections, nor do they generally ask for appraisals or title insurance.
 No collateral is required for loans for less than $100,000, and when collateral is required for higher amounts, it’s usually a general lien on the business and personal guarantees from the owners of the business.
-What’s more, loan proceeds can be used nearly any purpose.
+What’s more, loan proceeds can be used for nearly any purpose.

 You must also own at least 20% of the business and have at least fair or better personal credit.
 This generally requires a credit score of at least 660, with no recent bankruptcies or tax liens.

 Where Lending Club and other P2P lenders offer business loans as part of their loan mix, Funding Circle is expressly set up to provide business loans specifically.

 Funding Circle provides business loans for a minimum of $25,000 up to a maximum of $500,000.
-Like Lending Club, business loan terms can range from one year to five years, and you can use the proceeds to just about any purpose – refinancing existing debt, hiring more employees, buying inventory or equipment, or moving or expanding your business operation.
+Like Lending Club, business loan terms can range from one year to five years, and you can use the proceeds for just about any purpose – refinancing existing debt, hiring more employees, buying inventory or equipment, or moving or expanding your business operation.

-In order to qualify for a business loan with Funding Circle, you must have a minimum credit score 640, and not have any bankruptcies or judgments within the past seven years, nor any outstanding tax liens or unsatisfied judgments.
+In order to qualify for a business loan with Funding Circle, you must have a minimum credit score of 640, and not have any bankruptcies or judgments within the past seven years, nor any outstanding tax liens or unsatisfied judgments.